 - Invite employees to show their whole personality at the workspace, allowing them to reveal their true emotions which are also known as the “feminine” parts of their personality relative to mascular part of their personality which is rational and related to employees’ ego.

 - Share what is present – including doubts!

 - Move from „predict and control“ to „sense and respond“.

-- Make sure you and your team use all their senses
+- Make sure you and your team use all of your senses.

-Frederic’s inspiring key note speeach was followed by a lively discussion.
+Frederic’s inspiring key note speach was followed by a lively discussion.

-During the lunch break under the motto of “Food For Thought – Round Tables at the Inner Court Yard” we helped each other to full plates and to fresh perspectives of transformation.
-At each of our 10 tables, a special guest shared experiences and insights on how to achieve transformation.
-At a roundtable with Aftab Omer, Ph.D., a sociologist, psychologist, futurist and the president of Meridian University, California, we discussed the difficult alchemy of navigating the narrow in-between phase of the transformative odyssey.
+During the lunch break, participants helped one another under the motto “Food For Thought – Round Tables at the Inner Court Yard” to full plates and to fresh perspectives on transformation.
+At each of the 10 tables, a special guest shared experiences and insights on how to achieve transformation.
+At a roundtable with Ph.D.
+Aftab Omer, a sociologist, psychologist, futurist, and the president of Meridian University, in California, we discussed the difficult dynamic of navigating the narrow in-between phase of the transformative odyssey.

-Aftab Omer, who was Raised in Pakistan, India, Hawaii, and Turkey and educated at the universities of M.I.T, Harvard and Brandeis is an expert regarding the topics of transformative learning, cultural leadership, generative entrepreneurship and the power of imagination.
+Dr. Aftab Omer, who was Raised in Pakistan, India, Hawaii, and Turkey and educated at the universities of M.I.T, Harvard and Brandeis, is an expert in topics regarding transformative learning, cultural leadership, generative entrepreneurship and the power of imagination.

-What followed then was a very lively discussion between participants from Germany, Denmark and Austria.
+What followed was a very lively discussion between participants from Germany, Denmark, and Austria.

-The day at the Forever Now Festival was deeply inspiring.
-And may be best wrapped up with the words of Antoine de Saint-Exupéry:
+The day at the Forever Now Festival was deeply inspiring, and can perhaps be best summarized by the words of Antoine de Saint-Exupéry: